 We give some tips on getting to Cayman, things to consider before signing an employment contract and set out the cost of living in Cayman.
 Then, to help you understand the moving process and getting all your belongings here, we explain the three main shipping options you have to simplify your move and ease you into island living.

 Grand Cayman’s Owen Roberts International Airport is a relatively busy airport for a Caribbean island; it processes over one million passengers each year which include tourists, business visitors and residents.
 The airport is located in the capital, George Town, and is approximately five minutes from downtown and a 15 minute drive from Seven Mile Beach.
 In addition, the airport processes approximately 359,488 pounds of cargo and 128,748 pounds of mail.
 The runway is 7,008 feet long and 150 feet wide, which means that large transatlantic aircraft cannot land.
-The airport is currently undergoing a CI$55 million expansion which is due to be completed in 2018.
+The airport is currently undergoing a CI$55 million expansion which is due to be completed in late 2018.

 Many airlines also provide weekly, daily and charter services into Grand Cayman.